 Antenna Cable Ground

 Attaches to firewall on lower right side near where cable comes through firewall.

 Control Arm Ground Strap - Shaft to Control Arm - On Left and Right at Rear

 Several Other Smaller Ground Straps

-There are many other grounds throughout the car such as the AC compressor to water outlet pipe cover bolt, wiper motor to attaching bolt, power seat motor to seat rail, fuel sending unit to frame, front upper control arm to frame, etc. Also the relays such as horn, seat/window (on 64), etc generally complete the "control/feed" circuit by way of ground to the body somewhere.
+There are many other grounds throughout the car such as the AC compressor to water outlet pipe cover bolt, wiper motor to attaching bolt, power seat motor to seat rail, fuel sending unit to frame, etc. Also the relays such as horn, seat/window (on 64), etc generally complete the "control/feed" circuit by way of ground to the body somewhere.